p4 sync

 -s

 Safe sync: Compare the content in your client workspace against what was last synced.
-If the file was modified outside of the control of Helix Server, an error message is displayed and the file is not overwritten.
+If the file was modified outside of the control of Helix Core Server, an error message is displayed and the file is not overwritten.

 If your client workspace specification has both the allwrite and noclobber options set, this check is performed by default.